Hyle-org/devhub-hyle/docs/concepts/identity.md

 ## Choosing an identity source

 On Hylé, any smart contract can be used as a proof of identity.
 This flexibility enables you to register your preferred identity source as a smart contract for account authentication.
-If you don't want to create a custom identity source, Hylé provides [a native `hydentity` contract](https://github.com/Hyle-org/hyle/tree/main/crates/contracts/hydentity).

 Here are some important aspects of identity contracts: